valknight/livesplit-python/README.md

-# PySplit
+# LiveSplit-Python

-PySplit is a Python library for communicating with LiveSplit Server.
+LiveSplit-Python is a Python library for communicating with LiveSplit Server.

 ## Requirements